havonz/SCRMapDocs/en/epScript-Reference/Built-in-Functions.md

     Normal condition functions are functions encapsulated based on the conditions in classical triggers, just like the trigger conditions in ScmDraft2.
     Any normal condition function will return a trigger condition expression constant (not a logical value).
 The concepts of `condition expression` and `condition expression result` need to be distinguished clearly.
-    If you need to use a variable to store the result of a condition expression judgment, you should pass it into the condition list of a trigger or as an if syntax parameter.
+    If you need to use a variable to store the condition expression result, you should pass it into the condition list of a trigger or as an if syntax parameter.
 You can also use l2v to get the runtime result of the condition expression.
 See the following example:

     ```JavaScript
     var vc0 = Accumulate(P1, AtLeast, 500, Ore);  // This is wrong!!!
 It does not return a logical value.